 Ahem, so, uh, I feel kind of naked right now.
 I’ve just revealed to you the 13 books that have probably had the greatest impact on my lifeworld.
 I drilled deep into my being to discern this list.
 I feel like you’re staring into my mind-soul and I need to hastily cover up with a shower curtain or something.

-Because I can, here are three final honorable-mention books that nearly made this list:
+Because I can, here are four final honorable-mention books that nearly made this list:

 - Frankenstein by Mary Shelley: Another truly genius, haunting, mind-shattering novel that ranks among my favorite books of all time.
 What does it truly mean to be human?
 What does it truly mean to be a monster?